 Serving Illinois and Nationwide

-As nursing home abuse attorneys serving Elgin, Illinois, Rosenfeld Injury Lawyers LLC is committed to serving all residents and families that have suffered abuse, neglect or injury at a skilled nursing facility in the area.
+As elder home abuse lawyers serving Elgin, Illinois, Rosenfeld Injury Lawyers LLC is committed to serving all residents and families that have suffered abuse, neglect, or injury at a skilled nursing facility in the area.
 We welcome the opportunity to discuss your case without any cost or obligation on your part.Senior Living in Elgin, Illinois

-Elgin is home to a culturally diverse population and seniors make up about ten percent of the total.
-According to the 2000 Census, roughly 25% of Elgin’s residents were older than 45 years old.
+Elgin is home to a culturally diverse population, and seniors make up about ten percent of the total.
+According to the 2000 Census, roughly 25% of Elgin's residents were older than 45 years old.
 Fifteen years later, those who are retired or close to retirement age make up about 15% of the population.
-To meet the needs of its seniors, there are ten nursing facilities located throughout Elgin.
+There are ten nursing facilities located throughout Elgin to meet the needs of its seniors.

-Illinois has recently been home to an epidemic of nursing home abuse and this has been primarily brought on by the introduction of for-profit companies to the nursing care field.
-Where the majority of homes were once owned by religious institutions and non-profit corporations, for-profit companies have now started to enter the market.
-Since this has occurred the number of nursing home abuse lawsuits has risen at an alarming rate, establishing the need for oversight and accountability.
+Illinois has recently been home to an epidemic of nursing home abuse, and this has been primarily brought on by the introduction of for-profit companies to the nursing care field.
+Where religious institutions and non-profit corporations once owned most homes, for-profit companies have now started to enter the market.
+Since this has occurred, the number of nursing home abuse lawsuits and settlement offers have risen at an alarming rate, establishing the need for oversight and accountability.

 134 McLean Boulevard